Isle of Man: European Union

-The Isle of Man was never part of the European Union, nor did it have a special status, and thus it did not take part in the 2016 referendum on the UK's EU membership.
-However, Protocol 3 of the UK's Act of Accession to the Treaty of Rome included the Isle of Man within the EU's customs area, allowing for trade in Manx goods without tariffs throughout the EU.
-As it was not part of the EU's internal market, there are still limitations on the movement of capital, services and labour.
+The Isle of Man was never part of either the EEC or the European Union (EU), nor did it have a special status, and thus it did not take part in the 2016 (Brexit) referendum on the UK's EU membership.
+However, it was included within the EU's customs area, as part of Protocol 3 of the UK's Act of Accession to the Treaty of Rome, allowing Manx goods to be traded throughout the EU without tariffs.

+It was not part of the EU's internal market and there were still limitations on the movement of capital, services and labour.

 EU citizens were entitled to travel and reside, but not work, in the island without restriction.
-British citizens with Manxman status were under the same circumstances and restrictions as any other non-EU European relating country to work in the EU.

-The political and diplomatic impacts of Brexit on the island are still uncertain.
-The UK confirmed that the Crown Dependencies' positions were included in the Brexit negotiations.
+In 2017, the UK confirmed that the Crown Dependencies' positions were included in the Brexit negotiations.
 The Brexit withdrawal agreement explicitly included the Isle of Man in its territorial scope, but makes no other mention of it.
-The island's government website stated that after the end of the implementation period, the Isle of Man's relationship with the EU would depend on the agreement reached between the UK and the EU on their future relationship.